 Southern Adventist University is located in the suburb of Collegedale, Tennessee.
 SAU enrolls around 3,000 students.

-Located in less than 100 miles from us is The Georgia Institute of Technology in Atlanta, Georgia.
+Less than 100 miles from us is The Georgia Institute of Technology in Atlanta, Georgia.
 Georgia Tech, is a top-ranked public college and one of the leading research universities in the USA.
-Georgia Tech provides a technologically focused education to more than 25,000 undergraduate and graduate students in fields ranging from engineering, computing, and sciences, to business, design, and liberal arts.
+Georgia Tech provides a technologically focused education to more than 25,000 undergraduate and graduate students in fields ranging from engineering, computing, and sciences, to business and design.

-In addition, we are in close proximity to several research both the Oak Ridge National Laboratory located near Knoxville, Tennessee.
+We are also in close proximity to the Oak Ridge National Laboratory located near Knoxville, Tennessee.
 Oak Ridge National Laboratory is the largest US Department of Energy science and energy laboratory, conducting basic and applied research to deliver transformative solutions to compelling problems in energy and security.

 Civil War History